Pools/ Spas/ Pool Products

 When pools, spas or pool products are defective or dangerous, it can result in tragedy.
-At The Ansara Law Firm, our Fort Lauderdale injury lawyers know in these scenarios, there may be several avenues of compensation worth exploring.
+At The Ansara Law Firm, our Fort Lauderdale product liability lawyers know in these scenarios, there may be several avenues of compensation worth exploring.

 Property owners and managers may be responsible for certain types of pool injuries, particularly if there was a failure to properly maintain the site or provide sufficient supervision.
 Failure to secure a pool from children – even trespassers – could also be grounds for litigation, as pools are a type of attractive nuisance.

-Product liability claims involving pools, spas and pool products are also worth considering.Types of Pool Product Liability Claims
+Product liability claims involving pools, spas and pool products are also worth considering and consulting an attorney to discuss.Types of Pool Product Liability Claims

 Some of the possible product defects that might cause injury in pools and spas include:

 - Pump and Drain Defects.
 When pumps or drains aren’t adequately covered or they malfunction, this can cause an issue known as “suction entrapment.”
 Swimmers could get stuck underwater due to the force of the drain suction.
 Hair could also get caught in the drain, resulting in serious injury or drowning due to lack of oxygen.

 - Ladder & Slide or Diving Board Defects.
 If a diving board is installed in an area of the pool that is too shallow or the surface is too slippery of the ladder fails, the person who is using it could suffer head injuries, broken bones or even drowning.